 Aggressive escalation in the Erfurt parking garage: police came too late!

-In the Erfurt Angerparkhaus, an incident occurred on June 2 at 6 p.m., which caused excitement in the local Facebook group.
-A Geraer described in her post that she got into a dangerous situation with her partner and autistic child after a dentist appointment.
-When leaving the parking garage, her path was blocked by an aggressive woman who attacked the vehicle and stood in front of other cars.
-The condition was perceived as confusing and threatening, especially for the autistic child who was overwhelmed due to the overload.
+An incident occurred in Erfurt's Angerparkhaus on June 2nd at 6 p.m. that caused a stir in the local Facebook group.
+A woman from Gera described in her post that she and her partner and their autistic child found themselves in a dangerous situation after a dentist appointment.
+As she exited the parking garage, her path was blocked by an aggressive woman who attacked the vehicle and stood in front of other cars.
+The situation was perceived as confusing and threatening, especially for the autistic child, who was overwhelmed by the overstimulation.
 A man whose car was blocked then got into a physical conflict with the woman.

-Several passers -by chose the emergency call, but the police only appeared shortly before 7 p.m., which led to great resentment.
-According to the police, several emergency calls were registered, but there was no explanation for the delay.
-On the basis of these events, a service complaint was initiated and internal exams are underway.
-As presseportal.de .
+Several passers-by called the emergency number, but the police didn't show up until shortly before 7 p.m., which caused great anger.
+According to the police, several emergency calls were recorded, but there was no explanation for the delay.
+Based on these events, an administrative complaint has been initiated and internal investigations are underway.
+How thueringen24.de According to reports, a Rewe employee showed compassion by offering the autistic boy gummy bears while colleagues helped lower the bollards so that the blocked vehicles could leave the parking garage.

-Such incidents raise the question of how to react in the face of public aggression.
-The criminal officer Michael Müller from the Berlin police gives valuable recommendations.
-In his view, it is important to act at the first gut feeling.
-"Leave me in peace, I don't want to talk," can be a suitable reaction.
-It is also important that those affected try to free themselves from the situation and seek a "rescue island", such as a restaurant or kiosk.
-Further tips include the response from other people to support and clear messages to the surroundings, such as "Call the police!"
-Or "Drag the emergency brake!"
-To get help as quickly as possible, reports Deutschlandfunkkultur.de .
+Such incidents raise the question of how to respond in the face of public aggression.
+Detective Michael Müller from the Berlin police gives valuable recommendations.
+In his opinion, it is important to act on the first gut feeling.
+“Leave me alone, I don’t want to talk” may be an appropriate response.
+It is also important that those affected try to free themselves from the situation and go to a “life raft”, such as a restaurant or kiosk.
+Other tips include reaching out to others for support and sending clear messages to those around you, such as “Call the police!” or “Pull the emergency brake!” to get help as quickly as possible, reports deutschlandfunkkultur.de.

 These incidents, both in the parking garage and in the supermarket, illustrate the increasing problem of aggression in everyday life.
-It remains to be hoped that the people concerned will find out more support in the future and that such situations can be handled better in the future.
+It remains to be hoped that those affected will receive more support in the future and that such situations can be handled better in the future.